Catalan nationalism: Industrialization and Catalanism

 This federalist-like lobbying had not worked at first, nor did it succeed until the late 1880s.
-Finally, in 1889, the pro-industrialist Lliga Regionalista managed to save the particular Catalan Civil Code, after a liberal attempt to homogenize the Spanish legal structures (Conversi 1997: 20).
+Finally, in 1889, the pro-industrialist Lliga Regionalista managed to save the particular Catalan Civil Code, after a liberal attempt to homogenize the Spanish legal structures.
 Two years later, they coaxed Madrid into passing protectionist measures, which reinvigorated pro-Spanish attitudes among manufacturers.
 Then, they also took great profits from Spain's neutrality in World War I, which allowed them to export to both sides, and the Spanish expansion in Morocco, which Catalan industrialists encouraged, since it was to become a fast growing market for them.
 Also, by the early 20th century, Catalan businessmen had managed to gain control of the most profitable commerce between Spain and its American colonies and ex-colonies, namely Cuba and Puerto Rico.

 This nationalist-industrialist accord is a classic example of inclusionary Catalanism.
 Nationalists might have hoped for an independent Catalonia but their patrons needed access to markets and protectionism.
 As a result, nationalists could propagate the Catalan identity provided that it coincided with the industrialists' pro-Spanish stance.
 Because the Lliga Regionalista de Catalunya endorsed this compromise, it dominated Catalan politics after the start of the 20th century.
 Payne notes: "The main Catalanist party, the bourgeois Lliga, never sought separatism but rather a more discrete and distinctive place for a self-governing Catalonia within a more reformist and progressive Spain.
-The Lligas leaders ran their 1916 electoral campaign under the slogan Per l'Espanya Gran (For the Great Spain)" (482).
+The Lligas leaders ran their 1916 electoral campaign under the slogan Per l'Espanya Gran (For the Great Spain)".
 The Lliga had tempered the nationalist position to one of inclusionary nationalism.
 It allowed Catalanism to flourish, but demanded that it promote federalism within Spain, and not separation from it.
 Any deviation from this delicate balance would have enraged those pro-Catalan and Spanish-identifying industrialists.
 Ultimately, this prevented any moves towards separation while strengthening Catalonia's "federal" rights after the Commonwealth of Catalonia took power in 1914.